Nikola Mirotić: 2023 free agency

+However, on 2 November 2023, Mirotić denied the claims and rumors about being influenced by the Serbian Orthodox Church not to join Partizan.

+"Wanting to debunk the slander that seeks to harm our Holy Church and its Patriarch, I have the need to state that I have not yet had the honor to meet His Holiness Patriarch Porfirije nor to communicate with him, directly or indirectly," Mirotić wrote in a post on Instagram.

+Olimpia Milano (2023–2025)

+2023–24 season

+On 3 August 2023, Mirotić signed a two-year deal with Olimpia Milano of the LBA and the EuroLeague.

+On 19 October 2023, Mirotić moved to the Top 10 EuroLeague All-Time scoring list.
+Mirotić scored 3,242nd career point in the EuroLeague game against Real Madrid, overtaking Kyle Hines and Paulius Jankunas.

+AS Monaco (2025–present)

+On 25 July 2025, Mirotić signed with AS Monaco of the French LNB Élite and the EuroLeague.

 National team career

 Mirotić was a member of the junior national team of Spain.
 He helped Spain's U20 national team win the bronze medal at the 2010 FIBA Europe Under-20 Championship, where he was named to the All-Tournament Team.
 He also led Spain to the gold medal in 2011.
 Mirotić was the top scorer and MVP of the tournament, averaging 27 points (tournament record) and 10 rebounds per game.

 In June 2015, Mirotić was named by head coach Sergio Scariolo as one of 17 candidates to try out for the senior Spain men's national basketball team that would play at the EuroBasket 2015.
 Mirotić made Spain's final 12-man roster, and he went on to win a gold medal at the tournament, in September 2015.
 He also played with Spain at the 2016 Summer Olympics, where he won a bronze medal.